isomorphic-software/isc-maven-plugin/src/site/markdown/index.md

 [isc:reify-import](./reify-import-mojo.html) - To import project / screen definitions from [Reify] (https://www.reify.com/)

 [isc:reify-validate](./reify-validate-mojo.html) - To [check](https://www.smartclient.com/smartgwtee-latest/server/javadoc/com/isomorphic/tools/ReifyDataSourceValidator.html) for discrepancies between a project's MockDataSources and its working, or "live", counterparts (e.g., SQLDataSources) commonly found during the design / development cycle.

+Goals to install and upgrade Reify OnSite (note, Reify OnSite is NOT a Maven project - these goals install or upgrade the actual product in the target directory you specify, they do not install anything to any Maven cache or repository)

+[isc:install-reify-onsite](./install-reify-onsite-mojo.html) - To install the Reify OnSite product locally, either standalone or as a webapp inside an existing servlet container

+[isc:upgrade-reify-onsite](./upgrade-reify-onsite-mojo.html) - To upgrade an existing Reify OnSite installation non-destructively - upgrades Reify client- and server-side assets but does not touch your settings or database, or any additional assets you have added locally

 ### Usage